+Do you know how to properly dispose of glass?
 Items such as light bulbs, candle holders, glassware, mirrors, windows, and other non-recyclable glass products can be a serious safety hazard to the trash haulers if not disposed of properly.

-- If you are disposing of a mirror or window that is not broken – place tape over the glass portion to help prevent it from falling out of the frame or getting broken when the team picks it up for disposal.
-The maximum glass size allowed is 3 ft. x 6 ft.
+- If you are disposing of a mirror or window that is not broken – place duct tape or strong shipping tape over the glass portion to help prevent it from falling out of the frame or getting broken when the trash hauler picks it up for disposal.
+Maximum glass size allowed is 3 ft. x 6 ft.